 What is Unconventional Cash Flow?

-An unconventional cash flow profile is a series of cash flows that don’t go in one direction over a period of time.
-It is characterized by not just one but several changes in the direction of the cash flow, usually represented by the positive (+) and negative (–) signs where (+) denotes an inflow of cash while (–) denotes an outflow of cash.
+An unconventional cash flow profile is a series of cash flows that, over time, don’t go in only one direction.
+It is characterized by not just one, but several changes in the direction of the cash flow.
+Directional changes are usually represented by the positive (+) and negative (–) signs.
+The positive sign (+) denotes a cash inflow of cash, while the negative (–) sign denotes an outflow of cash.

-Unconventional cash flows would look like the example below:
+Unconventional cash flows may look like the following example:

-Additionally, unconventional cash flows are more difficult to deal with, given that they may include more than one Internal Rate of Return or IRR.
+Unconventional cash flows are more difficult to deal with because they include more than one Internal Rate of Return (IRR).

-Internal Rate of Return (IRR) is a financial tool used for measuring cash flow, specifically to evaluate investments and record acquisitions, in order to gain a general overview of the financial status of a company, as well as predict its most possible financial results.
+The Internal Rate of Return (IRR) is a financial metric used for measuring cash flow.
+IRR is specifically utilized to evaluate acquisitions and other business investments.
+The metric can provide a general overview of a company’s financial status and help to predict future cash flows.

-A company with a conventional cash flow profile will normally just show one IRR, but a company with an unconventional cash flow profile will show more than one IRR because of the different directions in its cash flows.
+A company with a conventional cash flow profile will normally show just a single IRR, but a company with an unconventional cash flow will demonstrate multiple IRRs.

-Note: Always be sure to use XIRR instead of IRR in Excel.
+Note: Always be sure to use the more accurate XIRR instead of IRR in Excel.

 Here are the differences between conventional cash flow and unconventional cash flow:

 Unconventional cash flow, on the other hand, reflects a series of cash flows in different directions over a period of time.
-It usually depends on the type of business, but it is very common among those that require periodic maintenance.
+Such cash flow profiles are very common among businesses that require periodic maintenance of equipment.

-Say, for example, an investor who owns a 20-room hostel could see an unconventional cash flow because once in every 5 years, a maintenance check and renovation need to be done to ensure the quality of the amenities that the guests will use.
+Say, for example, an investor owns a 20-room hostel.
+The owner may see an unconventional cash flow because once every five years, a maintenance check and renovation need to be done to ensure the quality of the amenities that the hostel’s guests use.

-Another example of unconventional cash flow can be seen in people’s daily lives, such as in the simple process of withdrawing money for one’s monthly expenses.
-A person who keeps a list of monthly expenses would know how much he or she needs to withdraw from the bank.
-However, one who isn’t sure of how much his monthly expenses are or with inconsistent monthly expenses will tend to withdraw more and deposit back to the bank whatever extra money is left from that.
+Another example can be seen in people’s daily lives, such as the simple process of withdrawing money from an account to pay monthly expenses.
+A person who keeps a careful list of monthly expenses knows precisely how much he or she needs to withdraw from the bank.

-Unconventional cash flow, as already mentioned earlier, is characterized by a series of cash flows in different directions over a period.
-Because of such a reason, there is more than one IRR, which will make it more difficult to evaluate a given company.
-The IRRs are compared to the company’s hurdle rate or the lowest possible return rate of a project.
-If there is more than one, it would be hard to forecast the financial outcome of the project or company.
+Unconventional cash flow, as noted above, is characterized by a series of cash flows in different directions.
+This creates multiple different IRRs, which makes it more difficult for an analyst to value such a company.
+Once determined, IRRs are compared to the company’s hurdle rate or to the lowest possible return rate of a project.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.